About the Parish Council - who we are

 Parish Clerk

 By law, every parish council must appoint a proper officer to act on behalf of the council, to discharge all the council's statutory duties and responsibilities.
-In Wye, and indeed most other parish councils, the Parish Clerk is both the Proper Officer and Responsible Finance Officer (RFO).
-In Wye the Clerk is supported by an Administrative Assistant.
+In Wye, and indeed most other parish councils, the Parish Clerk acts as both the Proper Officer and Responsible Finance Officer (RFO).
+In Wye the Clerk is supported by a Deputy Clerk, (who also acts as the Burial Clerk).
 Both posts are part-time.

 The Parish Council is the statutory burial authority for the parish of Wye with Hinxhill.

-Alongside other duties, the Administrative Assistant is responsible for keeping the statutory Burial Records, grants burial rights, and memorial permissions.
-The Administrative Assistant is also the first point of contact for parish residents, the Parochial Church Council (PCC), undertakers, gravediggers and stonemasons.
+Alongside other duties, the Deputy Clerk (and Burial Clerk) is responsible for keeping the statutory Burial Records, grants burial rights, and memorial permissions.
+The Burial Clerk is also the first point of contact for parish residents, the Parochial Church Council (PCC), undertakers, gravediggers and stonemasons.

 Although the Parish Council's burial ground is adjacent to the churchyard, it is non-denominational.